gyorilab/mira/docs/index.md

             - If no structure is necessary, then pass in an empty list

 An example where we wouldn't want any structure is if we were to stratify the model by age.
 This is because for the purpose of modeling, people do not age.

-Here we stratify the compartments in an SIR epidemiological model by age groups.
+**Example: Stratifying a SIR model by age with no network structure**
-We pass in an empty list to the `structure` argument.

 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify